caizixian/pshub/README.md

-# Plumbum
+# pshub
-Plumbum is a lightweight Python framework that partially implements Publish/Subscribe messaging paradigm.
+`pshub` is a lightweight Python framework that partially implements Publish/Subscribe messaging paradigm.

 It utilizes `asyncio` library to support concurrent requests handling.
 The Python version that we recommend is 3.5+ .

 ## Name

-The name `Plumbum` is Latin word of element Lead, whose symbol is Pb.
-It's not a well-chosen name because there exists another Python library with the same name.
-We might change the name of this library in the future.
+The name `pshub` indicates the three main components of this library — Pub, Sub and Hub.

 ## Usage